fujiwara/stretcher/README.md

 ### stretcher agent

+#### with Consul

-A stretcher agent is designed as running under "consul watch" and will be kicked by consul event.
+A stretcher agent is designed as running under "consul watch" and will be kicked by [Consul](https://consul.io) event.

 When you specify a S3 URL, requires `AWS_CONFIG_FILE` environment variable.